CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/qanda.md

 ## Research

-### Where can I get help researching my area?
+### How can I find good papers/where can I get help researching my area?
-The [Computer Science Subject Librarian](https://bristol.libguides.com/computer-science) can meet with you, help you get started and even find you papers.
+The [Computer Science Subject Librarian](https://bristol.libguides.com/computer-science) can meet with you, help you get started and even find you papers for you.
 Use that link to book an appointment.

+### How can I tell what is a good research paper?
+It should have been published at a conference or in a journal.
+Ask your supervisor which conferences/journals are good, because the quality can change, but generally if you find a paper on [Archiv](https://arxiv.org/) check it has been published.
+If it hasn't been published, it hasn't been reviewed, so be careful.

+If you find a paper, look at it on [Google Scholar](https://scholar.google.com/) which will tell you where it's been cited, and what it citess, so you can find more recent or older papers.

+The [Association for Computer Vision Digital Library](https://dl.acm.org/) is a great place to look for papers, especially from conferences.

+### How do I read research papers?
+Start with the abstract, as this is a short, concise summary of the paper.
+If that's relevant, read the introduction, and then only read the full paper if you think it will be useful.
+It's fine to skim through the paper to see if it's useful, rather than read the entire paper.

+Some people put papers through ChatGPT/LLMs to get summaries - but be careful, as the LLMs can hallucinate, and make not pick up the most important information.
+If you do this, you MUST include this in the 'AI tools' appendix, mention it in the AI Declaration in the template, and if you use the summary in your dissertation you MUST cite it as coming from an LLM and not your own work.

 ### Can I get research support in other topics?
 Yes, contact the [Computer Science Subject Librarian](https://bristol.libguides.com/computer-science) and they can get help from any of the other Subject Librarians in the University.